nathanhoad/godot_dialogue_manager/docs/Translations.md

 By default, all dialogue and response prompts will be run through Godot's `tr` function to provide translations.

 You can turn this off by setting `DialogueManager.auto_translate = false` but beware, if it is off you may need to handle your own variable replacements if using manual translation keys.
-You can use `DialogueManager.replace_values(line)` or `DialogueManager.replace_values(response)` to replace text variable markers with their values.
+You can use `DialogueManager.get_resolved_text(text, replacements, extra_game_states)` to replace text variable markers with their values.

 This might be useful for cases where you have audio dialogue files that match up with lines.